 7. She was a fashion icon

 Frida was tormented by her insecurity, in part accounted for by her physical suffering.
-To cope with her lack of self-definition and feelings of being lost, she fashioned many selves both in everyday life and in her paintings.
+To cope with her lack of self-confidence and feelings of being lost, she fashioned many selves, both in everyday life and in her paintings.
 She is known for wearing lavish traditional Mexican dress and meticulously crafted hairstyles and makeup.

 8. She painted 55… portraits of herself

 As a result, she was self-obsessed, and at least 55 of her 143 paintings were self-portraits .
 When asked why she painted so many she said, “Because I am so often alone …. because I am the subject I know best.”

 Her selves took on many guises, from her Mexican national pride to more symbolical portrayals, with animals for example.
 In her 1938 “Self-portrait with Monkey”, it is as if the monkey clasping his small arm around her neck signifies an aspect of her spirit.

 Kahlo is widely recognized as a Surrealist painter, and is further seen as an instrumental figure in spreading the movement internationally.
 When her work began to receive recognition in the 1930s, André Breton, the surrealist par excellence, described her art like “a ribbon around a bomb”.
 Explosive and merciless, delicate and sophisticated.